joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 In the real world, a good example of this is curb cuts: while originally intended for wheelchair users, they also benefit stroller pushers and to be honest, those of us who would rather not lift our feet up so high!

+TODO insert SSO screenshot

+In the software world, this might mean adding a SSO option to our app so that people with disabilities can avoid CAPTCHAs, which are notoriously inaccessible.

 By building accessibility practices into the way we build software, we're embedding empathy into our work.

 WCAG while it takes work, should just be a starting point.
 Compliance does not mean usability.
 Only by building for the users with the greatest needs in mind will we create a world where they can succeed alongside the rest of their peers.

+But perhaps the bigger lesson here is that accessibility is just an example of a larger class of blind spots we have as able, wealthy, first-world developers.
+This reminds me of one of my favorite quotes, from Donald Rumsfeld:

+> We also know there are known unknowns; that is to say we know there are some things we do not know.
+But there are also unknown unknowns—the ones we don't know we don't know.
+And if one looks throughout the history [...] it is the latter category that tends to be the difficult ones.

+Applying this way of thinking has opened my mind to other similar issues.
+Take browser performance for example: at GitHub, we are issued powerful Apple laptops and cell phones.
+They enable us to be about as productive as an computer could help us be.

+But they give us a false sense of reality: even among our customer base that skews towards users of more powerful hardware, the experience we have using our products is not the same as our customers'.

+TODO insert JS benchmark comparison

+This is even an issue with request latency!
+Most GitHub traffic is served from the US east coast, which means that our mostly US-based staff does not experience the lag time our customers in, say, Australia, do.

+So how do we look out for these blind spots?
+How do you find unknown unknowns?
+By putting yourself in the shoes of others.

+So here's what you can do, when it comes to accessibility: use Axe or a similar automated tool.
+Go without a pointing device for a day.
+Try a screen reader.
+And if you can, spend time observing the experience people with disabilities have with what you build.